Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Stability and the Radion Effective Action

 \subsection{Radion Mass from the On-Shell Action}

 We show how to compute the radion mass directly from the on-shell action.
 This provides an important consistency check of the equation of motion and boundary condition \eqref{eq:EoMF},\,\eqref{eq:BC2}, from which the mass can be independently derived.
-This is also a necessary step to further derive the radion effective action, including its interactions with other quantum fields.
+This is also a necessary step to further derive the radion effective action, including its interactions with other quantum fields. {The full radion quadratic action is}